METALS-London zinc hits 3-year high, aluminium a 16-month peak

 Three month LME nickel

-Three month LME tin ($1 = 6.2048 Chinese Yuan) (Additional reporting by Melanie Burton; editing by Jane Baird and Keiron Henderson)
+Three month LME tin ($1 = 6.2048 Chinese Yuan) (Additional reporting by Melanie Burton; editing by Jane Baird)

 * Prospero secures c$1.5-million strategic investment from Fortuna Silver Mines